-To the first meeting of the Council it is customary to invite the chairmen of International committees, so that they may present the program of work for the coming year which each committee has developed, and so that the District Governors may have the opportunity of receiving this information at first hand and discussing its items in detail.
+To the first meeting of the Council the chairmen of all International committees are invited, so that they may present the program of work for the coming year which each committee has developed, and that the District Governors may have the opportunity of receiving this information at first hand and discussing its items in detail.
 This is very valuable for their promotion of the International objectives in their respective districts.